 "Local government" means any county, city, town, municipal corporation, authority, district, commission, or political subdivision created by the General Assembly or pursuant to the Constitution of Virginia or laws of the Commonwealth.

-"Low-income geographic area" means any locality, or community within a locality, that has a median household income that is not greater than 80 percent of the local median household income, or any area in the Commonwealth designated as a qualified opportunity zone by the U.S. Secretary of the Treasury via his delegation of authority to the Internal Revenue Service.
+"Low-income geographic area" means any or community within a locality that has a median household income that is not greater than 80 percent of the local median household income, any locality that has a median household income that is not greater than 80 percent of the Commonwealth median household income, or any area in the Commonwealth designated as a qualified opportunity zone by the U.S. Secretary of the Treasury via his delegation of authority to the Internal Revenue Service.

 "Nature-based solution" means an approach that reduces the impacts of flood and storm events through the use of environmental processes and natural systems.
 A nature-based solution may provide additional benefits beyond flood control, including recreational opportunities and improved water quality.